Pianos provide a great extracurricular activity for kids. Here, we’ve reviewed 7 things you should know before your child begins playing the piano.

 1. Allow Your Child to Play with the Piano Before Taking Lessons

-In most cases, it is seen as a huge risk to take.
+In most cases, when we’re talking about what to know before your child knows how to play piano for beginners is allowing them to explore the piano freely.
 But, allowing your kid to play around with the piano is actually setting the pace for their musical journey.
 When your child starts playing the piano, he/she is able to familiarize the keyboard layout.

 They get to understand what side of the keys has the heavier sounds and the ones with the lighter sound production.
 The keys to the right possess heavy sounds as opposed to the left ones.
 So, with this knowledge, your child is able to learn fast during lessons.